Efficient classical simulation of the Deutsch-Jozsa and Simon's algorithms: Simulation of the Deutsch-Jozsa algorithm in Quantum Simulation Logic

-Returning to the Deutsch-Josza problem, for $n=1$ the oracle for the balanced function $f(x)=x$ is a CNOT, which means that Figure~\ref{fig:Aqubits}b contains the whole Deutsch-Josza algorithm when using the prescribed initial state $\ket0\!\ket1$.
+The QSL versions of the quantum algorithm will use the same setup as in Figure \ref{fig:DJ}.
+For $n=1$ the oracle for the balanced function $f(x)=x$ is a CNOT, which means that Figure~\ref{fig:Aqubits}E contains the whole Deutsch-Jozsa algorithm when using the prescribed initial state $\ket0\!\ket1$.
 With this initial state, the query-register measurement result would be 1, so that this oracle gives the same output from the QSL algorithm as from the quantum algorithm.
 Indeed, all oracles for $n=1$ and $n=2$ only use CNOT and $X$ gates, so their simulation will give the same behaviour as the quantum oracles.
-For $n=1$ and $n=2$, the Deutsch-Jozsa algorithm is already known to have an implementation that does not rely on quantum resources\autocite{Collins}, and also, the gates used so far can be found within the stabilizer formalism, and here the Gottesmann-Knill theorem tells us that they can be simulated efficiently\autocite{Gottesman1998}.
+For $n=1$ and $n=2$, the Deutsch-Jozsa algorithm is already known to have an implementation that does not rely on quantum resources\autocite{Collins}, and also, the gates used so far can be found within the stabilizer formalism, and here the Gottesmann-Knill theorem tells us that they can be simulated (efficiently)\autocite{Gottesman1998}.

 However, for $n\ge3$, the Deutsch-Jozsa oracle needs the Toffoli gate, and since the Toffoli gate cannot be efficiently simulated using the stabilizer formalism\autocite{Gottesman1998}, nor is present in Spekkens' framework\autocite{Spekkens,Niklas}, it has so far been believed that the Deutsch-Jozsa algorithm does not have an efficient classical simulation.
 Here, we need to point out that our task is not to create exact Toffoli gate equivalents, or even simulate the full quantum-mechanical system as such.
 It suffices to give a working efficient QSL version of the Deutsch-Jozsa algorithm.
-We therefore choose not to represent Toffoli gates exactly, but design the gate so that it implements a classical Toffoli in the computational bits, and some other gate in the phase bits.
-For simplicity we choose the identity map for the phase bits, see Figure~\ref{fig:Aqubits}c.
+We therefore choose not to represent Toffoli gates exactly, but design the gate so that it implements a classical Toffoli over the computational bits, and some other gate in the phase bits.
+For simplicity we choose the identity map for the phase bits, see Figure~\ref{fig:QSL_Toffoli}A.